Fatma-Alwasmi/Fatma-Alwasmi/README.md

 🌟 **Thanks for stopping by!** 🌟

----

-You might want to replace the placeholder links with your actual social profiles or personal website links.
-This format is aimed to give viewers a clear understanding of your projects, their current status, and the milestones you achieved during development.
 <p align="left">
 <a href="https://www.linkedin.com/in/fatmaalwasmi" target="blank"> <img align="center" src="https://icons.iconarchive.com/icons/sicons/flat-shadow-social/512/linkedin-icon.png" alt="fatma alwasmi" height="150" width="150" /></a>
 </p>